 · Access to a wide variety of boats, large and small, well suited for experienced and novice sailors alike, ready for a wide variety of different sailing adventures

-· Convenient all-inclusive on-line billing for boat rental, club membership, instruction, and other events
+· Convenient all-inclusive on-line billing for ASA Training, club membership, racing and social events

 · You do not need any certification, training, or experience to sail with us (only to act as “Skipper”)

-· Significant opportunities to include non-member guests in most club sails and events
+· Significant opportunities to include non-member guests in most club activities

 · Cruising on large boats -- whether over-night or a long weekend get-alway-- we live in one of the best cruising grounds in the world